The Southeastern Virginia house districts include Districts: 1, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 14, 16, 17, 19, 22, 23, and 24.

 Kathy also serves on various boards and organizations in the Commonwealth including the Virginia Workforce Development Board, Tobacco Community Revitalization Commission (where she serves as the Chairman of the Research and Development Committee).

-Current Position: State Delegate for District 23
+Current Position: State Delegate of District 23

 Since the 1990s, Wendell Walker has served as an active leader in the Republican Party.
 He has served in positions at various levels of leadership and has helped to recruit, campaign with, and elect many local, state, and national officials.